Having lived in 5 Countries, travelled 30+ Countries and crossed borders by Car in 15+ Countries; yet there is one thing that always remains in me.

 - Never support the exploitation of animals or (worse) Animal Cruelty: Never support activities where animals are exploited or killed such as: using donkeys to carry luggage in Santorini (Greece) or taking photos of cuddling with tigers in Thailand or buy exotic furs from killing endangered animals and so on.

 People regardless whether residents or visitors don’t realise the amount of sufferings the animals has to suffer or worse, get killed.
 Some animals may look well on the outside but (most likely) is hardly taken care of.

 Fortunately we can find reliable information from the Internet to know more about the local issues and avoid indirectly hurting animals.

 Also at all times, be eco friendly.
 Even little things can help the environment like: minimise the usage of toilet papers; avoid unnecessarily washing clothes with detergents; use recycled papers as shopping bags and so on.

-Stereotyping/ demonizing/ ostracising happens when the local people from another country or culture considers every resident(s) or visitor(s) from another county as bad because of previous resident(s) or visitor(s) behaving badly or inappropriately (without showing due respect or consideration to the local people).
+Stereotyping/ demonizing/ ostracising happens when the local people from another Country or culture considers every resident(s) or visitor(s) from another Country as bad because of previous resident(s) or visitor(s) behaving badly or inappropriately (without showing due respect or consideration to the local people).

 #Travel #BeMindful #Respect